 Assuming you don’t qualify for one of the situations above, cancelling a broadband contract early will always cost something.

-At a minimum, this is going to be a fee for each remaining month of your contract.
+At a minimum, this would be a fee for each remaining month of your contract.
 If you cancel in the middle of a month, then you’ll have to pay each partial month pro rata.
 Each provider has its own rate, and often this is a reduced fee.
 However, sometimes this will be the full monthly charge.

 In addition to a per-month charge, there are often other costs, such as: